 TIP #4: While in the area, explore Lonsdale Quay and check out its public market.
 It closes at around 7:00 pm though, so go earlier than later.

-TIP #5: Pride at the Pier is scheduled to run from 5:00 until 10:00 pm.
+TIP #5: Pride at the Pier usually runs from 5:00 until 9:00 pm.
 It’s not usually a big event, however.
 Expect things to be fairly quiet, especially for the first hour or two.

 TIP #6: Lower Lonsdale and the Shipyard District are interesting places to visit, especially on Friday and Saturday evenings in the summer.
-Friday is when the massive Shipyards Night Market takes place with its artisan vendors, food trucks, beer garden and evening concerts.
+Friday is when the massive Shipyards Night Market usually takes place with its artisan vendors, food trucks, beer garden and evening concerts.
 On Saturdays from 5:00 until 10:00 pm there is more live music with North Vancouver’s Summer Sessions Concert Series.
+Hopefully these events will be happening in 2020, although details are to be confirmed.

 For more information about this North Vancouver LGBTQ event, click Pride at the Pier.